jonnycomes/look_and_say/README.md

 The following session illustrates how to use the module to explore look and say sequences using the standard ternary number system (i.e. using base 3 with digits 0, 1, and 2).

-Note that the construction of the corresponding LookAndSay object requires a **say function** which, in this case, is a function that converts an integer to it's standard ternary representation.
-Also, the construction of the Chemistry object requires both the LookAndSay object as well as a **splitting function** which determines when the terms of the look and say sequences split.
+To construct the corresponding LookAndSay object requires a *say function* which, in this case, is a function that converts an integer to it's standard ternary representation.
+The construction of the Chemistry object requires both the LookAndSay object as well as a *splitting function* which determines when the terms of the look and say sequences split.
 In this case, one can show that the terms will always split after a run of 0's as well as between a 2 (on the left) and either a 10 or a 1110 (on the right).
 We use a SplitFuncFactory object to create the splitting function.

 ```python
 >>> from look_and_say import *